 - If an employer selects you from a shortlist, you will then be invited for an interview and/or a trial day.

 - Usually, employers combine an interview with a trial day which gives you a chance to meet other employees, as well as get a taste of the workplace and the role.

 - After a trial day, the employer will decide whether to offer you the If you are not offered the position, as before, Youthforce will be able to offer you advice and guidance to better prepare you for future interviews and/or trials with employers.

 - If you are successful, a job offer will be made, usually conditional on pre-employment This typically includes reference checks from previous employers or places of study and may also include a DBS check.

-- After completing pre-employment checks, you will begin your apprenticeship with your employer, with Youthforce as your training The aim of our training is to ensure that you are equipped with the skills to perform your workplace role, as well as put in place the foundation for further learning and development.
-You will be assigned to one of our specialist tutors who will guide you for the entirety of your apprenticeship, setting your coursework assignments.
+- After completing pre-employment checks, you will begin your apprenticeship with your employer, with Youthforce as your training provider.
+The aim of our training is to ensure that you are equipped with the skills to perform your workplace role, as well as put in place the foundation for further learning and development.
+You will be assigned to one of our specialist tutors who will guide you for the entirety of your apprenticeship, setting your off-the- job training assignments.